Q: How can I get involved with Foundation?

 A: We are proud to have a staff that works diligently to ensure that the Foundation is doing the best work possible.
 While there isn’t a consistent need for volunteers, there are a few times during the year when we could use extra hands.
 We’re always happy to connect with people who are equally dedicated to and passionate about our mission.
 Please contact us for more information or visit our Get Involved page.

 Q: What is Bob Woodruff’s relationship with the Foundation?

 A: Bob Woodruff is the spirit behind the Foundation, and his resilience and perseverance over adversity guides our efforts.
 However, he is not involved in the Foundation’s day-to-day activities, nor is he a member of the all-volunteer board of directors who oversees governance of the Foundation.
 The board is comprised of an impressive team of leaders in business, government, and military.
-Our executive director, Anne Marie Dougherty, leads the daily activities of the Foundation.
+Our CEO, Anne Marie Dougherty, leads the daily activities of the Foundation.